-In addition to the large number of therapies recently introduced , we have identified another 18 new therapies in development or soon to be marketed, including six clotting factor concentrates, four bypassing therapies to treat patients with inhibitors, two non-factor coagulation products and five gene therapy products.
-While some of these are still in early Phase I or II stages in the research process and several years away entering the market, others are in, or have completed, Phase III trials with patients, the final stage before an application is made to market the product commercially.(Types of clinical trials)
+While some of these are still in early phase 1 or 2 stages in the research process and several years away entering the market, others are in phase 3 trials, the final stage before an application is made to market the product commercially.(Types of clinical trials)

 Extended half-life products

-The development of extended half-life products is the first major improvement in care for hemophilia since the advent of virally safe concentrates and prophylaxis in the late 1980s.The half-life of factor IX is extended 2.5 to 5 times, factor VIII 1.5 times and recombinant factor VIIa possibly eight-fold.
-This has the potential to reduce the frequency of infusions, an advance in convenience, or increase the trough levels in prophylaxis, a clear therapeutic advance.
-Currently, prophylaxis aims to maintain at least a 1% factor level at all times.
-Should physicians and patients be content with 1% or is a higher trough level desirable to prevent bleeding?
+The development of extended half-life products was the first major improvement in care for hemophilia since the advent of virally safe concentrates and prophylaxis in the late 1980s.The half-life of factor IX is extended 2.5 to 5 times, factor VIII 1.5 times and recombinant factor VIIa possibly eight-fold.
+This has the potential to reduce the frequency of infusions, leading to increased adherence, or increase the trough levels in prophylaxis, a clear advance in efficacy.

 More potent products/Novel mechanisms of action